ZKEraBitcoin/Era-Bitcoin-Mainnet-Miner-Windows/README.md

 # SOLO MODE User must have Ethereum on ZK Sync Era Account
 Also must fill in account and private key in EraBitcoinMiner.conf file

-### How to start SOLO mining using EraBitcoin Miner
+### How to start SOLO mining using Era Bitcoin Miner

 0) Prequisites :